Kovnir/FastTweener/README.md

 tween.OnComplete(OnComplete);
 ```

-For the same reasons, recieving data from `FastTween` can be not so fast as we want.
-So, will be better to cache Tween paramerts if it possible.
+For the same reasons, receiving data from `FastTween` can be not so fast as we want.
+So, it will be better to cache Tween parameters if it’s possible.

-For example this code is faster:
+For example, this code is faster:
 ```c#
 private Ease tweenEase;
 public void SomeMethod(FastTween someTween)